AJFaraday/Thud/docs/challenge.md

 step is not required for entry in the challenge, but it may be helpful.

 * Edit a client, as above.
-* When you're happy with it (preferably if it's passing validation, too), click 'Copy'
+* When you're happy with it (preferably if it's passing validation, too), click 'Copy' from the edit interface.
 * Create a .js file in `/src/clients/dwarf/entry` with the name of your entry e.g. `/src/clients/dwarf/entrygreat_dwarf_player.js`.
   (This folder will not be wiped by `get_clients.js`)
 * Run `node script/get_clients.js` from the Thud directory to make your entry available from the Dwarf player select.
-(This will also import the latest entries from Stack Exchange)
+You only need to do this once to make it avilable.
+* `npm run build` - this will keep watching for changes in your entry and updating the package.

 ## How to enter your client in the competition